deepin-community/ceph/doc/start/documenting-ceph.rst

 Make a Change
 -------------

-Modifying a document involves opening a restructuredText file, changing its contents, and saving the changes.
+Modifying a document involves opening a reStructuredText file, changing its contents, and saving the changes.
 See `Documentation Style Guide`_ for details on syntax requirements.

-Adding a document involves creating a new restructuredText file under the ``doc`` directory or its subdirectories and saving the file with a ``*.rst`` file extension.
+Adding a document involves creating a new reStructuredText file within the ``doc`` directory tree with a ``*.rst`` extension.
 You must also include a reference to the document: a hyperlink or a table of contents entry.
 The ``index.rst`` file of a top-level directory usually contains a TOC, where you can add the new file name.
 All documents must have a title.
 See `Headings`_ for details.